kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 > The changes added to Reduction #5 is now obsolete on newer GPUs, which I will discuss further later.

-**Reduction #5: unroll the last warp**
+**Reduction #5 (Kernel 5 v1): unroll the last warp**

 In this implementation, only the final active warp (i.e., threads with indices < 32) is unrolled by defining and calling a helper function `warp_reduce` where these threads perform the summation without requiring any explicit thread synchronization.
-This is possible because all threads within a warp execute in **lockstep** (with a caveat that it only applies in older GPUs; we'll discuss further when assessing the issues), meaning, all active threads follow the same instruction stream simultanouesly, and none can advance ahead or fall behind.
+This is possible because all threads within a warp execute in **lockstep**, meaning, all active threads follow the same instruction stream simultanouesly, and none can advance ahead or fall behind.
+Note, however, that this strict lockstep behavior applies primarily to old GPU architectures; we'll discuss the implications of this later when addressing potential issues.

 We add 3 modifications to the code:

-1. Define the helper function `warp_reduce()`.
+1\.
+Define the helper function `warp_reduce()`.

 ```c++
 __device__ void warp_reduce(volatile float* shared_data, size_t thread_idx) {